madhudeva92/devops-material/GitHub/readme.md

 	      git pull = git fetch + git merge

 	      git fetch == > will stores the info into u r local repo but it is not going to merge.
 For merging u need to run "git merge"
+	                == > git fetch only downloads latest changes into local repository. it downloads fresh changes that other developers have pushed the remote repository since last fetch and allows you to review and merge manually at a later time using git merge.Because it doesn't change your working directory or the stageing area, it is entirly safe, ans you can run it as often as you want.

  #### git log